Pete Rose: Investigation

-Although the Dowd Report states that "no evidence was discovered that Rose bet against the Reds", Dowd himself stated in a December 2002 interview that he believed Rose probably bet against the Reds while managing them.
-Those critical of Rose's behavior, including Ohio's own Hall of Fame baseball reporter, Hal McCoy, have observed that "the major problem with Rose betting on baseball, particularly the Reds, is that as manager he could control games, make decisions that could enhance his chances of winning his bets, thus jeopardizing the integrity of the game."
-The MLB rule that Rose violated prohibits any bet on a game the bettor is involved in, making no distinction between betting for or against one's team.
+Although the Dowd report states that "no evidence was discovered that Rose bet against the Reds", Dowd himself stated in a December 2002 interview that he believed Rose probably bet against the Reds while managing them.
+Those critical of Rose's behavior, including Ohio's own Hall of Fame baseball reporter, Hal McCoy, have observed that "the major problem with Rose betting on baseball, particularly the Reds, is that as manager, he could control games, make decisions that could enhance his chances of winning his bets, thus jeopardizing the integrity of the game."
+The MLB rule that Rose violated prohibits any bet on a game in which the bettor is involved, making no distinction between betting for or against one's team.
 The rule is: "Rule 21 Misconduct, (d) Betting on Ball Games, subsection (ii): Any player, umpire, or club, or league official, or employee, who shall bet any sum whatsoever upon any baseball game in connection with which the bettor has a duty to perform shall be declared permanently ineligible."

 Rose continued to deny all of the accusations against him and refused to appear at a hearing with Giamatti on the matter.
-He filed a lawsuit in the Hamilton County Court of Common Pleas, the state trial court covering Cincinnati, alleging that the Commissioner had prejudged the case and could not provide a fair hearing.
+He filed a lawsuit in the Hamilton County Court of Common Pleas, the state trial court covering Cincinnati, alleging that the commissioner had prejudged the case and could not provide a fair hearing.
 The Court of Common Pleas issued a temporary restraining order to delay the hearing, but Giamatti sought to remove the case to the federal United States District Court for the Southern District of Ohio.
 The Southern District of Ohio granted Giamatti's removal petition.
 The parties thereafter entered settlement negotiations.

 Aftermath

 On August 24, 1989, Rose voluntarily accepted a permanent place on baseball's ineligible list.
-He accepted that there was a factual reason for the ban.
+He accepted that a factual reason existed for the ban.
 In return, MLB agreed to make no formal finding with regard to the gambling allegations.
-According to baseball's rules, Rose could apply for reinstatement in one year but Giamatti said, "There is absolutely no deal for reinstatement.
+According to baseball's rules, Rose could apply for reinstatement in one year, but Giamatti said, "There is absolutely no deal for reinstatement.
 That is exactly what we did not agree to in terms of a fixed number of years."
+Despite this statement, Rose still held out hope that the lifetime ban was temporary and would be reversed within one year if he was given a chance to clean up his act.
 Rose, with a 412–373 record, was replaced as Reds manager by Tommy Helms.

-Giamatti died of a heart attack on September 1, 1989, eight days after announcing Rose's suspension.
+Giamatti unexpectedly died of a heart attack on September 1, 1989, at the age of fifty-one, just eight days after announcing Rose's lifetime suspension and was subsequently replaced by Fay Vincent who upheld Rose's lifetime ban.